 - A further poster exhibition and a series of slideshow presentations on 4th and 5th November 2015.
 This was used to explain a draft planning policy structure, a vision statement and a set of plan objectives.
-These aspects had been developed from the earlier consultation results. - Through a further online and offline questionnaire in November and December, the views of the community and the local planning authority were sought on the draft work. - All these community responses were used to formulate the pre-submission draft of the plan.
-This version of the plan was subject to its formal six week pre-submission consultation between 26th April and 8th June 2016. - A public exhibition and drop-in event was held in the parish on Thursday 12th and Friday 13th May 2016 to encourage participation in the pre-submission consultation process.
+These aspects had been developed from the earlier consultation results.
+The Draft Planning Policies Consultation Report then followed. - Through a further online and offline questionnaire in November and December, the views of the community and the local planning authority were sought on the draft work.

+These latest responses have been used to formulate the draft plan now subject to a formal six-week consultation.